adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 The DAO was a problem where some people trusted other people to spend their money for them.
 If you give your money to someone, and trust them to spend it for you wisely, there is nothing that I can do to stop them from robbing you.

-æternity supports many trustless contracts.
+Æternity supports many trustless contracts.
 There is no reason you should ever use trust with æternity, or any other blockchain system.
 Any smart contract that requires trust is not so smart.

 # Is smart contract verification on the roadmap? #